City of SP will require proof of vaccination for entry to events with more than 500 people as of this Wednesday | São Paulo

 The city of São Paulo begins to require, as of this Wednesday (1st), proof of vaccination against Covid-19 with at least one dose for entry into all events with an audience of more than 500 people.
-The “vaccine passport” can be presented by mobile app or in physical format.
+The “vaccine passport” can be presented by mobile application, called E-health, or in physical format (learn how to download the digital version at the end of the report).

 Mayor Ricardo Nunes (MDB) even stated that proof would be mandatory for bars, restaurants and shopping malls.
 After pressure from the sector, however, the municipal administration backed down and decided that the measure will be optional for these establishments.